Chaplain: The Reverend Canon Roger Hall MBE

 Assistant Priest: The Reverend Cortland Fransella

-Since 1998 he has also acquired an MA in Philosophy and Religion from the University of London and a BSc and MSc in Psychology from the Open University.
+Since 1998 he has acquired an MA in Philosophy and Religion from the then Heythrop College, University of London and a BSc and MSc in Psychology from the Open University.

 He and his wife Laura live in North London and spend a lot of time going to the theatre and to classical concerts.
 Their family live nearby and they enjoy looking after their two grandsons.
-They also both volunteer for an educational charity called IntoUniversity which aims to level the playing field for children from disadvantaged backgrounds who aspire to go to university or into other further education.
+Cortland volunteers for an educational charity called IntoUniversity which aims to level the playing field for children from disadvantaged backgrounds who aspire to go to university or into other further education.
 Both he and Laura, who used to work for the Open University, are passionate advocates of life-long learning.

 Master of Music: Colm Carey

-Born in Dublin, Colm studied at the Royal Academy of Music in London and the Conservatoire de Musique de Genève.
-Winning top performing awards with distinction at both institutions, his numerous appearances, both live and recorded, in the UK and Ireland formed strong foundations for his subsequent solo performances in Europe, Australia, Canada and the USA.
+Born in Dublin, Colm studied at the Royal Academy of Music in London, and subsequently at the Conservatoire de Musique de Genève, winning the top performing awards, with distinction, at both institutions.

-As a recording artist, Colm has produced a number of solo and chamber CDs, and he was the featured organist on Paul McCartney’s classical album, Ecce Cor Meum, which premièred at the Albert Hall in London (available on DVD) and the Carnegie Hall in New York.
-His interpretation of Bach’s The Art of Fugue has been admired for its originality and scholarship.
+Colm’s studies laid the foundation for a career as a concert organist which took him all over Europe, as well as to the USA, Canada and Australia.
+From 2003-16 Colm was Belfast City Organist and, in addition to giving numerous recitals on the Mulholland Grand Organ in the Ulster Hall, he performed many concertos.
+As well as numerous broadcasts of his performances, Colm has recorded a number of CDs, as soloist, chamber musician and director.
+He was the featured organist on Paul McCartney’s classical album, Ecce Cor Meum, which premièred at the Albert Hall in London (available on DVD) and the Carnegie Hall in New York, and his interpretation of Bach’s The Art of Fugue (his first CD) has been admired for its originality and scholarship.

 Hugh Rowlands is a pianist, organist and conductor based in London.
 He is Assistant Master of Music at HM Chapels Royal, Tower of London and Deputy Director of Music at Haileybury College.